HannahSolima/Best-Companies/README.md

 ***

 #### Question 6
 All the cities are US state capital cities.
 Which city do most persons call home?

 Which region (NORTH, SOUTH, WEST, EAST) do most persons reside?
+If there is not already a region column, create one to answer this question.

 ***

 #### Question 7
-Does there appear to be any pattern with the region of persons and working for a non-American company?
+Does there appear to be any pattern with the region of persons and working remotely?
+What about working for a non-American company?

 ***

 #### Question 8
 Pretend you are a recruiter looking for someone with IT skills.
-Create a stored procedure called ITWorkers that pulls out the name of the persons who have “Analyst” or “Engineer” in the role column and the company for which they previously worked or currently work.
+Create a stored procedure called ITWorkers that returns the company and the persons who have “Analyst”, “Engineer” or “Developer” in their role title.

 ***